the2dl/yaral-vscode/README.md

 Submit them, I'll merge them.
 Would love to see more than just Syntax Highlighting, but this was just a start.

+## Colors

+Make sure to load up the contents of settings.json in the .vscode directory to match as closely as possible to Chronicle's IDE.

 ## Issues

 Open issues and if I get time I'll try to fix them.
 I'm sure there are other regex conditons I didn't think of while building this out.